digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-25.md

 * Other
    * Manning "Company booth" at ESA MBSE event Peter mentioned.
 We have a stand for the AU CPS group and we are promoting the HUBCAP platform www.hubcap.eu to potential SMEs and MBD tools and model providers.

+#### Prasad Talasila
+* Work with Tomas and Hugo to create the system model for the HUBCAP sandbox system.
+Provide feedback to Tomas on the VDM model created for the HUBCAP Sandbox system.
+* Participation in DIGITbrain architecture discussion and code camp.
+* Create network performance benchmark measurements and video recordings for distributed Sandbox system.
+The distributed Sandbox system was implemented on Azure cloud platform.
+* Work on the draft of the "Sandbox Performance in Cloud Services" paper.

 ## Sub-projects status